jronallo/iiif-workshop/workshop/use-cases.md

 Do you have questions about how IIIF can help support your users?

-Feel free to ask questions about how something might help support particular use cases you have.
+Throughout the workshop please feel free to ask questions about how something might help support particular use cases you have.

 ## Museum Use Cases